php4dev/heroku-wordpress/wp-content/plugins/woo-gutenberg-products-block/readme.txt

 - Fix missing permissions_callback arg in StoreApi route definitions [#2926](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2926)
 - Fix 'Product Summary' in All Products block is not pulling in the short description of the product [#2913](https://github.com/woocommerce/woocommerce-gutenberg-products-block/issues/2913)
 - dev: Add query filter when searching for a table [#2886](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2886) 👏 @pkelbert
+- All Products block: Can now customize text size, color and alignment in Product Title child block.
+Heading level option is now in block toolbar (was in settings sidebar). [#2860](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2860)
+- All Products block: Can now customize text size, color and alignment in Product Price child block. [#2881](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2881)

 = 3.0.0 - 2020-07-20 =